 Gone are the days when option lists included things like a passenger door mirror, reversing lights and heated rear window.
 Modern cars come laden with kit that ensures they're easy to live with, safe and capable.

 When speccing up your next new car or ordering it via car leasing options, choosing tech is often the most exciting bit.
 But you'll often have to pay for them up-front, which means you need to think carefully about what you want, and how much it'll pay you back come sell-up time.

-There's a plethora of packs that add features, and some of those are straight out of science fiction.
-The Parkers team members have chosen the technology they want most of all in a car – is there anything left for manufacturers to add, or have we reached a peak of automotive luxury?
+There are lots of packs that add features, and some of those are straight out of science fiction.
+Parkers has chosen the best technology you can have in a car – is there anything left for manufacturers to add, or have we reached a peak of automotive luxury?

-You can strip a car right back to basics for me, but for it to be useful in all conditions and weathers without too much extra effort, all-wheel drive is top of the list.
-When I first started driving, finding a 4x4 car was difficult; what options existed other than the Audi Quattro and Subarus were expensive, rare secondhand and often unreliable due to bespoke parts and low sales figures.
+For a car to be useful in all conditions and weathers without too much extra effort, all-wheel drive is top of the list.
+Finding a 4x4 car used to be difficult; any options other than the Audi Quattro and Subarus were expensive, rare secondhand and often unreliable due to bespoke parts and low sales figures.
 Outside of the Range Rover, there weren't properly refined off-roaders, either.